realm/jazzy/README.md

 Run `jazzy` from your command line.
 Run `jazzy -h` for a list of additional options.

+You can set options for your project’s documentation in a configuration file, `.jazzy.yaml` by default.
+For a detailed explanation and an exhaustive list of all available options, run `jazzy --help config`.

 ### Troubleshooting

 #### Only extensions are listed in the documentation.